Docker vs Kubernetes is a comparative study to know them in greater detail.

 Cloud technology consists of three service models and they are Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), and Software-as-a-Service (SaaS).
 There are 4 deployment models and they are Private, Public, Community, and Hybrid Cloud.

 You can deploy both open sources as well as private applications on the cloud.
 In this article, we will get to know about 2 cloud technologies namely Kubernetes and docker.
-Docker vs Kubernetes is a comparative study to know them in greater detail.

 What are Kubernetes and dockers?